DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc F - The Missing Vistana.md

 The path from Vallaki to the Vistani Camp is as described in <span class="citation">N9.
 Vistani Camp (p.
 119)</span>.

-When the players arrive at the camp, they can choose to either ascend the hill to the ring of wagons at the top (see **E2a.
-The Vistani Encampment**) or speak with one the dusk elves guarding the hovels at the base of the hill (see **E2b.
-Dusk Elf Hovels** below).
+When the players arrive at the camp, they can choose to either ascend the hill to the ring of wagons at the top (see [[#F2a.
+The Vistani Encampment]]) or speak with one the dusk elves guarding the hovels at the base of the hill (see [[#F2b.
+Dusk Elf Hovels]]).
 ## F2a.
 The Vistani Encampment
 ### Entering the Vistani Camp
 The Vistani are largely as described in <span class="citation">Roleplaying the Vistani and the Elves (p.
 119)</span>, with the encampment largely as described in <span class="citation">N9c.
 Vistani Tent, N9d.
 Horses, N9e.
 Luvash's Wagon, N9f.
 Wagon of Sleeping Vistani, N9g.
 Wagon of Gambling Vistani, N9h.
 Vistani Family Wagon, and N9i.
 Vistani Treasure Wagon (pp. 121-23)</span>.